 Improves symptoms of IBS

 Researchers have evaluated cumin extract for treating the cramps, digestive spasms, nausea, and bloating associated with irritable bowel syndrome (IBS).
-Cumin extract was able to treat these symptoms for as long as participants were consuming it in one study.
+Cumin extract was able to treat these symptoms for as long as participants were consuming it in .
 It’s so effective that researchers hope cumin might be an effective replacement for people who cannot afford expensive prescription drugs to treat their IBS.

 Cumin can help your body by stimulating your central nervous system to be more effective.
 This can result in a sharper memory and greater control over your limbs.
 Cumin might even be able to help treat Parkinson’s disease because of its contribution to the body’s central nervous system function.